 You have to be prepared that the implementation of the maintenance strategy will be accompanied by some occasional problems related to various reasons.
 Plan your time accordingly and give your team the ability to discuss these problems in order to avoid them in the future.

 And last but not least, in order to understand how beneficial predictive maintenance is to your organization, you should measure a few previously identified specific KPIs.

-The following factors should be considered when identifying which assets should be included in the predictive maintenance program.
-The assets that are suitable for predictive maintenance have usually a critical operational function and allow the performance of regular monitoring to cost-effectively detect failure modes.
+The following factors should be considered when identifying which assets should be included in the PdM program.
+The assets that are suitable for PdM have usually a critical operational function and allow the performance of regular monitoring to cost-effectively detect failure modes.

 - Minimized time for equipment maintenance; maintenance is performed only when an asset requires it

 - Minimized production hours lost due to maintenance, since PdM is performed while equipment is running